lizhuoxun/AdaParse/README.md

 ```bash
 python adaparse.py --savedir <your model dir> --test 1 --device 0
 ```
-If you want to modify the train/test split, simply adjust the parameter ‘test’.
-The accepted range includes [1,2,3,4].
-Each value corresponds to one of the four settings described in the paper.
+- To modify the train/test split, simply adjust the parameter ‘test’
+- The accepted range includes [1,2,3,4]
+- Each value corresponds to one of the four settings described in the paper

 ### Testing
-- During training, folders are automatically generated with timestamped names.
+- During training, folders are automatically generated with timestamped names
-- It's advisable to rename them to match the experimental setting names, e.g., 'set1' corresponds to the '--test' parameter set to 1.
+- Rename them to match the experimental setting names, e.g., 'set1' corresponds to the '--test' parameter set to 1

 Run:
 ```bash